gyxxc/gyxxc/README.md

 - 👋 Hi, I’m @gyxxc from China
 - 👀 I’m interested in maths and coding
-- 🌱 I’m currently learning Signals&Systems
+- 🌱 I’m currently learning Advanced Digital Signal Processing
-- 💞️ I’m looking for cooperators on Matlab and FPGA
+- 💞️ I’m looking for cooperators on Matlab and FPGA projects
-- 📫 How to reach me ...My mail addresses: ydfx415@gmail.com
+- 📫 How to reach me ...My mail addresses: xxa75@sfu.ca

 <!---
 gyxxc/gyxxc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.